 Frequently Asked Questions

-To make it filling and wholesome, you can add vegetables such as tomatoes, onions, green peas, potatoes, cauliflower, carrots, bottle gourd, cabbage, broccoli, green beans, or any other vegetable that you prefer.
-It is also a great way to use up all the leftover vegetables sitting in the fridge.
+To make it filling and wholesome, add vegetables such as tomatoes, onions, green peas, potatoes, cauliflower, carrots, bottle gourd, cabbage, broccoli, green beans, or any other vegetable that you prefer.
+It is also a great way to use up all the leftover vegetables in the fridge.

-You can use chana dal, green moong dal, tuvar dal, or even black dal to make this khichdi.
-You can also use a combination of two or three dal.
+To make this khichdi, you can use chana dal, green moong dal, tuvar dal, or even black dal.
+You can also use a combination of two or three dals.

 Serving Suggestions